MatPoliquin/stable-retro-scripts/ef_lib/README.md

 Generate makefiles and compile
 ```
-cmake . -DCMAKE_PREFIX_PATH=../third-party/libtorch
+cmake . -DCMAKE_PREFIX_PATH=./libtorch
 make
 ```

 ## Test lib
-You can test this lib the prototype app in /app
+You can test this dynamic lib with the prototype app in /app